East River: American Revolution

 Expansion of the waterfront halted during the American Revolution, in which the East River played an important role early in the conflict.
-On August 28, 1776, while British and Hessian troops rested after besting the Americans at the Battle of Long Island, General George Washington was rounding up all the boats on the east shore of the river, in what is now Brooklyn, and used them to successfully move his troops across the riverunder cover of night, rain, and fogto Manhattan island, before the British could press their advantage.
+On August 28, 1776, while British and Hessian troops rested after besting the Americans at the Battle of Long Island, General George Washington was rounding up all the boats on the east shore of the river, in what is now Brooklyn, and used them to successfully move his troops across the river – under cover of night, rain, and fog – to Manhattan island, before the British could press their advantage.
 Thus, though the battle was a victory for the British, the failure of Sir William Howe to destroy the Continental Army when he had the opportunity allowed the Americans to continue fighting.
 Without the stealthy withdrawal across the East River, the American Revolution might have ended much earlier.

-Wallabout Bay on the River was the site of most of the British prison shipsmost notoriously where thousands of American prisoners of war were held in terrible conditions.
+Wallabout Bay on the river was the site of most of the British prison ships – most notoriously – where thousands of American prisoners of war were held in terrible conditions.
 These prisoners had come into the hands of the British after the fall of New York City on September 15, 1776, after the American loss at the Battle of Long Island and the loss of Fort Washington on November 16.
 Prisoners began to be housed on the broken-down warships and transports in December; about 24 ships were used in total, but generally only 5 or 6 at a time.
 Almost twice as many Americans died from neglect in these ships than did from all the battles in the war: as many as 12,000 soldiers, sailors and civilians.
-The bodies were thrown overboard or were buried in shallow graves on the riverbanks, but their bonessome of which were collected when they washed ashorewere later relocated and are now inside the Prison Ship Martyrs' Monument in nearby Fort Greene Park.
+The bodies were thrown overboard or were buried in shallow graves on the riverbanks, but their bones – some of which were collected when they washed ashore – were later relocated and are now inside the Prison Ship Martyrs' Monument in nearby Fort Greene Park.
 The existence of the ships and the conditions the men were held in was widely known at the time through letters, diaries and memoirs, and was a factor not only in the attitude of Americans toward the British, but in the negotiations to formally end the war.